Danibias/landing-page/README.md

 # landing-page

-Landing page project to demonstrate the scope of the past lessons.
+This is a project to demonstrate the scope of the past lessons.